thejaminator/slist/README.md

 But with more post-fixed methods for chaining in a typesafe manner!!

-Leverage the latest mypy features to spot errors during coding.
+Leverage the latest pyright features to spot errors during coding.

 All these methods return a new list.
 They do not mutate the original list.